johnbuonassisi/mysite/README.md

 and a bit of a resume.
 I intend to also implement a blog page that will render blog posts I create in mardown format.

+## Project structure

+* index.html - static html for the home page
+* blog.html - template html for the blog page
+* ./static - contains static files to be served by a http file server
+* ./static/style.css - the style sheet applied to home and blog pages
+* ./static/asset - directory containing assets, like images, for use in html
+* ./static/blog - directory containing blog posts in Markdown format
+* main.go - Go http server for serving and rendering website

+## Adding Blog posts

+Blog posts can be added by adding a Markdown file to the static/blog directory.
+Files must be named using the following naming convention <Date>_<Title>.md.
+Where Date is a RFC339 compliant date-time string and Title is the title of the blog post.
+The Date will be used to order the Blog posts in the listing on the Blog page and the Title will be used as the title of the post.

 ## To run locally:
 1. cd mysite
 2. go build